41 Genius DIY Upcycling Ideas You Need to Try Today

 Candle Jar Craft: Cotton Ball Holder

 This cotton ball holder looks so glam and fancy and yet is super easy to make.
-You’ll only need a handful of supplies like old, cleaned out candle jar, brass candlestick, E-6000 glue, and a knob.
-Check the steps over at Dwell Beautiful.
+You’ll only need a handful of supplies like an old, cleaned-out candle jar, brass candlestick, E-6000 glue, and a knob.

 DIY Telephone Bookends

 If you have some old phones collecting dust, you can easily turn them into these clever bookends.
-However, if you don’t, but you really like the idea, you could give it a try and check Craig’s list or some other places.
+However, if you don’t but you really like the idea, you could give it a try and check Craig’s list or some other places.
 Garage sales would be a good idea too.
-Check the steps at A Beautiful Mess.

 Beauty In A Light Bulb